danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         fig.update_xaxes(tickangle=45)  # Rotate x-axis labels for better readability if necessary fig.show()

-We will now define a function called  *calculate_drawdowns* that will calculate the drawdowns, cumulative max drawdowns (rolling worst drawdown) and maximum drawdown for all dates using cumulative returns based on Ticker.
+We will now define a function called  *calculate_drawdowns* that will calculate the drawdowns, cumulative max drawdowns (rolling worst drawdown) and maximum drawdown for all dates using cumulative returns based on security class type.
 A **Drawdown** is another measure of risk and is the difference between the peak value and the trough value that follows.
 For more information on drawdowns, refer to this link: [Drawdown: What It Is, Risks, and Examples](https://www.investopedia.com/terms/d/drawdown.asp).
 Here we simply calculate the drawdown at each date as the difference in cumulative return from the rolling peak cumulative return.
 We pass the return dataframe as input, the period type and return the same dataframe with drawdown columns for the period: *'Peak'*, *'Drawdown'*, *'% Drawdown'*, *'Cumulative Max % Drawdown'*, *'Max % Drawdown'*, and *'Max Drawdown Date'*.

-        def calculate_drawdowns(df_tmp, period):
+        def calculate_drawdowns(df_tmp, security_class, period):

             """
                 Calculate drawdowns and maximum drawdown based on cumulative returns.

-            Parameters:
+            Args:
                 - df_tmp: The DataFrame containing the cumulative return data.
-            - period: The period type (e.g., 'Daily', 'Monthly', etc.), which is used to label the columns.
+                - security_class: A string indicating the security class type ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker').
+                - period: A string indicating the period type ('Year', 'Quarter', 'Month', 'Daily').

             Returns:
                 - A DataFrame with new columns for drawdown and maximum drawdown.
             """

             # Determine the label for the columns based on the period type
             if period == 'Daily':
                 label = ''
             else:
                 label = period + ' '

             # Ensure the DataFrame is sorted by Date for proper calculations
-            df_tmp.sort_values(by=['Ticker', 'Date'], inplace=True)
+            df_tmp.sort_values(by=[security_class, 'Date'], inplace=True)

             # Check for 'Cumulative % Return' presence
             if label + 'Cumulative % Return' not in df_tmp.columns:
                 raise ValueError(f"{label}Cumulative % Return column is missing.
 Please calculate returns first.")

-            # Calculate Peak for each Ticker
+            # Calculate Peak for each security class type
-            df_tmp['Peak'] = df_tmp.groupby('Ticker')['Cumulative % Return'].cummax()
+            df_tmp['Peak'] = df_tmp.groupby(security_class)[label + 'Cumulative % Return'].cummax()

-            # Calculate Drawdown as the difference between Peak and Cumulative Return
             df_tmp['Drawdown'] = np.where(
                 df_tmp[label + 'Cumulative % Return'] >= 0,  # If cumulative return is positive or zero
                 df_tmp['Peak'] - df_tmp[label + 'Cumulative % Return'],  # Calculate drawdown normally
                 df_tmp['Peak'] + abs(df_tmp[label + 'Cumulative % Return'])  # Account for negative cumulative return
                 )

             # Calculate % Drawdown
             df_tmp['% Drawdown'] = np.where(
                 df_tmp['Peak'] != 0,
                 round((df_tmp['Drawdown'] / df_tmp['Peak']) * 100, 2),
                 0
             )

-            # Calculate Cumulative Max % Drawdown for each Ticker (worst drawdown observed up to each date)
+            # Calculate Cumulative Max % Drawdown for each security class type (worst drawdown observed up to each date)
-            df_tmp['Cumulative Max % Drawdown'] = df_tmp.groupby('Ticker')['% Drawdown'].cummax()
+            df_tmp['Cumulative Max % Drawdown'] = df_tmp.groupby(security_class)['% Drawdown'].cummax()

             # Max % Drawdown column represents max drawdown of all dates
-            df_tmp['Max % Drawdown'] = df_tmp.groupby('Ticker')['% Drawdown'].transform('max')
+            df_tmp['Max % Drawdown'] = df_tmp.groupby(security_class)['% Drawdown'].transform('max')
             # Create a mask where % Drawdown equals Max % Drawdown
             df_tmp['Is_Max_Drawdown'] = df_tmp['% Drawdown'] == df_tmp['Max % Drawdown']
             # Extract the last date where the Max % Drawdown occurs
-            df_tmp['Max Drawdown Date'] = df_tmp['Date'].where(df_tmp['Is_Max_Drawdown']).groupby(df_tmp['Ticker']).transform('last')
+            df_tmp['Max Drawdown Date'] = df_tmp['Date'].where(df_tmp['Is_Max_Drawdown']).groupby(df_tmp[security_class]).transform('last')

             # If the period is not 'Daily', rename the columns with the period label prefix
             if period != 'Daily':